TerraConstructs/terraform-cdk/CONTRIBUTING.md

 # Contributing

-This repository contains CDK for Terraform (CDKTF)– this includes the CDKTF CLI, CDKTF package, CDKTF Convert, and Provider Generator.
-Prebuilt providers are housed in separate repositories under the [HashiCorp CDKTF organization](https://github.com/cdktf)
+This repository contains CDK for Terraform (CDKTF)– this includes the TCONS CLI, TCONS package, TCONS Convert, and Provider Generator.
+Prebuilt providers are housed in separate repositories under the [TerraConstructs Providers organization](https://github.com/terraconstructs-providers)

 This document aims to provide guidance on recommended contribution practices as well as an introduction to common workflows when contributing.

-Note: All communication on GitHub, the community forum, and other HashiCorp-provided communication channels is subject to the [HashiCorp community guidelines](https://www.hashicorp.com/community-guidelines).
+Note: All communication on GitHub, the community forum, and other CDK releated communication channels is subject to the [CDK community Code of Conduct](https://cdk.dev/codeofconduct).

 ## Questions

-For general problems you encounter that may not require a core maintainer to answer, post your question in our [community forum]("https://discuss.hashicorp.com/c/terraform-core/cdk-for-terraform/").
+For general problems you encounter that may not require a core maintainer to answer, post your question in our [community forum](https://cdk.dev/).
 Otherwise if you believe the problem stems from a bug, please feel free to create a new issue describing the problem.

 ## Issues